What is a Rhinoplasty?

 - Improved appearance, as removal of cartilage can sometimes change the appearance of the nose for a sleeker, refined look

 Functional rhinoplasty differs from cosmetic rhinoplasty because these functional improvements are the main goal of the treatment.
 Cosmetic rhinoplasty, on the other hand, is done solely to increase a person’s aesthetic appearance.
 In many cases, those who seek functional rhinoplasty may also see a change to the shape of their nose, as Dr. Porter will have to remove some cartilage to widen the airways.
-However unintended this benefit is, it’s still a nice bonus for patients in the Washington, DC, area.
+However unintended this benefit is, it’s still a nice bonus for patients.

 An open rhinoplasty involves making a small cut in the skin between the nostrils, called the columella.
 Then, Dr. Porter can lift the skin out of the way and visualize the underlying structure of the nose to begin the procedure.
 A closed rhinoplasty, on the other hand, only involves incisions inside the nose, so the patient won’t have any visible scarring.
 Closed rhinoplasties are appropriate for patients that want hump removal or need changes to the nasal tip.